-Attendance allowance is a benefit for people who are physically or mentally ill; are disabled and need support or care; or need to be supervised by someone else during daily living activities.
+Attendance allowance is a benefit for older people who are physically or mentally ill; are disabled and need support or care; or need to be supervised by someone else during daily living activities.

 Carer’s allowance is paid to people over 16 and who spend at least 35 hours a week caring for someone with substantial care needs.

 This fund is available for carers to take breaks and opportunities that give them choice, independence and control to improve their health and wellbeing.